 Multihop is another interesting feature, routing traffic through two or more servers in separate jurisdictions to give the user a higher level of privacy and security.
 It is slightly slower than the norm but adds another layer of obfuscation.

-Unlike many others, Mullvad keeps it simple with a flat payment scheme, priced at €5 per month.
-This will be converted into your local currency when you make a purchase and works out at roughly $6.08.
+Unlike many providers, Mullvad keeps it simple with a flat payment scheme, priced at €5 per month.
+This will be converted into your local currency when you make a purchase and works out at roughly $5.64.

 “We love a good deal, but we don’t want to lock you (and your money) into a long-term payment scheme.
 Feel free to top up your VPN account for an entire year, or just pay month to month for the exact same rate.”

 One potential issue could be an unexpected increase in the asking price, although it has stayed the same since they launched back in 2009.
 They claim to be ‘blind to inflation’, and it’s fair to say that there aren’t many other services that have ensured their prices remain the same for 12 years in a row.

 In any case, you’re not obliged to take on a longer contract, and there’s no real incentive to do so.

 Compatible payment methods include; Cash, Bitcoin, Bitcoin Cash, bank wire, credit card, PayPal, and Swish.

 Cash is obviously the most interesting, as you can put your money and payment token (randomly generated on their website) into an envelope and send it to them directly.
 (The cash method can be used with the following currencies; EUR, USD, GBP, SEK, DKK, NOK, CHF, CAD, AUD, NZD.)

 If you desperately want a cheaper deal, they note that ‘accepted cryptocurrencies are discounted at 10% due to lower fees and less administration.
 Keep in mind that we do offer deals on Mullvad as they come through.